Velocee/vlc-android-sdk/README.md

 Android studio
 --------------
-use ‘File > New > Import module’ & select the SDK project folder
+use ‘File > New > Import module’ & select the SDK project folder In the main module of the workspace add the SDK library dependency at the dependencies tab

 Add the following permissions to the main manifest.xml of your application